greglan/greglan.github.io/pages/system/architectures/generalities.md

 * Cache coherency: if data cached in L2, another CPU may not see that change unless it is reflected to L3.

   Potential fix: write-through, i.e update the value in all the caches.
 However, increases the cache trafic
-* SCU: Snoop Control unit: chech data bus for its own address space in caches. used in multicore systems to ensure cache coherency
+* Snoop Control Unit (SCU): checks data bus for its own address space in caches.
+Used in multicore systems to ensure cache coherency
+* [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer): Translation Lookaside Buffer.
+Part of the MMU, caches the memory locations

 ## Trends
 * Moore's law evolution: twice as much transistors every 3 years